venupn/HomeLike/README.md

 - Model: Create models for apartment and user
 - UseCase: Contains functions which is to be invoked when corresponding endpoint is called

-`run-tests.sh` runs a simplistic test and generates the API documentation below.

 ## Install

     npm install